Hey Fam,

 The good news is, over the ensuing forty years, Western society has become progressive enough for my wife to sing this song about me.

-IX.
+VIII.
 UP NEXT

 The Leverage production schedule is picking up steam and I’ll soon share some important details about the publication date, cover design, and more.
 Keep an eye out for a special edition of Field Research 2.0 in the not-too-distant future.
 Our next regularly scheduled issue will be published on Friday, October 25 at 9:30 a.m.
 Chicago time.